Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 Worked take-home: four real-world salaries

-Assumptions for all four examples below: SSF contributor (so 1% SST is waived), single filer, no insurance or donation deductions used, only retirement contribution deduction at the maximum permitted (one-third of assessable income, up to Rs 5L cap).
+Assumptions across all four examples: SSF contributor (so 1% SST is waived), single filer, no insurance or donation deductions used, only the retirement contribution deduction at the maximum permitted (one-third of assessable income, up to Rs 5L cap).

 Rs 30,000/month — Rs 3,60,000/year